jpcca/pysaebm/README.md

 ## Change Log

+- 2025-02-26 (V 0.3.4).
-- 2025-02-26.
-V 0.3.4.
-Modified the `shuffle_order` function to ensure full derangement, making convergence faster.
+    - Modified the `shuffle_order` function to ensure full derangement, making convergence faster.
 - 2025-03-06 (V 0.4.0)
     - use `pyproject.toml` instead
     - update `conjuage_priors_algo.py`, now without using the auxiliary variable of `participant_stages`.
 Kept the uncertainties just like in `soft_kmeans_algo.py`.